youssef-ahamid/PortAPI/README.md

 # PortAPI

-PortAPI allows developers to send requests from the client-side to any backend server in a couple lines of code
+Send requests from the client-side to any backend server in a couple lines of code

 ## A simple API request